 Topic Patterns include all the attributes required to fully describe a clinical entity.
-The main topic pattern categories CIMI has developed to date include FindingTopic and ProcedureTopic, with FindingTopic having children of AssertionTopic and EvaluationResultTopic.
+The topic patterns CIMI has developed to date include FindingTopic, ProcedureTopic, and EventTopic, wheith FindingTopic having children of AssertionTopic and EvaluationResultTopic.
 They are shown in Figure 15.5, "Topic Hierarchy" and are described in the following sections.
 Each of these topic subtypes contain a collection of attributes that describe the given pattern.
 These patterns provide the foundational structure for detailed clinical model (DCM) archetype instances that can be visualized at http://models.opencimi.org